edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-07-28-safety-inspection-checklist.md

 ---
 title:       "How To Build A Safety Inspection Checklist: 5 Steps"
 permalink: /blog/safety-inspection-checklist/
-image: blog/2021-07-28-safety-inspection-checklist.jpg
+image: blog/2021/2021-07-28-safety-inspection-checklist.jpg
 meta:  Whether you already have a paper-based checklist or are starting from scratch, here are five steps to build a digital safety inspection checklist for your teams.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-No matter your industry, a safety inspection checklist is crucial {: .featured-text }
+No matter your industry, a safety inspection checklist is crucial{.lead }

 Safety checklists protect employees and ensure that all of your practices, standards, and procedures are OSHA compliant.
 Whether you already have a paper-based checklist and are looking to move to digital tools or are starting from scratch, here are five steps to build a safety inspection checklist for your teams.